Business Page Layout Tips

 In this section of your business plan, document your key competitors.
 Explain their strengths and their weaknesses.
 Remember that investors and lenders expect you to have direct competitors.
 They just want to feel confident that despite them, you can still achieve lasting success.

-Your marketing plan should primarily focus on the promotional methods you will use to attract new customers.
+Your marketing strategy should primarily focus on the promotional methods you will use to attract new customers.
 Will you use search engine marketing?
 Will you employ radio ads?
 Document each of the promotional methods you will use.

 This section of your plan should discuss the key roles that your company must expertly perform and your strategies for operational excellence.
-You must also layout the long-term milestones your company plans to accomplish and the key dates for each.
+You must also outline the long-term milestones your company plans to accomplish and the key dates for each.

 In your Management Team section, detail the key members of your team.
 Document their backgrounds and how their past experiences make them well suited to succeed in your organization.